laurakelly1/laurakelly1/README.md

 Hello!
 My name is Laura.
 I recently completed a coding boot camp where I spent time learning skills necessary for software engineering.
 I enjoyed the fast-paced learning environment and the opportunity to spend time creating content that interests me.

 My formal training is in Pure Mathematics, and prior to this career change I was a mathematics publisher.
-My love of math drew me to a career in coding due to the more logical problem-solving aspects.
+My love of math drew me to a career in coding due to the logical problem-solving aspects.
 I also am excited to transfer my design skills to this new medium.

 <h2>Skills</h2>
 <li>JavaScript</li>